CDCgov/ixa/docs/book/src/appendix_rust/rust-resources.md

 We designed Ixa to be efficient for computers and for people.
 Rust provides the speed and memory characteristics necessary for large-scale, computationally-intensive simulations while still being relatively friendly to work with.
-That being said, if you are used to working in a higher-level language like R or Pythonm Rust can take some getting used to.
+That being said, if you are used to working in a higher-level language like R or Python, Rust can take some time to learn.
 We recommend taking a look at the [The Rust Book](https://rust-book.cs.brown.edu/) for a comprehensive overview.
 Here are a few features that might be new to you:

 1. Rust has a strict model of how it uses your computer memory, called ownership.
-In practice, this means that you can only manipulate objects in specific circumstances.
+In practice, this means that you can only manipulate objects in specific ways.
 This helps code actually do what you think it is doing and has been shown to reduce [long-term bugs](https://thehackernews.com/2024/09/googles-shift-to-rust-programming-cuts.html#:~:text=Google%20has%20revealed%20that%20its,a%20period%20of%20six%20years.).
 Rust's ownership rules are enforced at _compile-time_, which helps you find errors in your code earlier.
 When developing ABMs with Ixa, these capabilities help us more easily reason about complicated model logic and ensure that plugins interact modularly.